AdamN-S/SPOT/data/full_dataset_with_biomarker/README.md

-# Readme first
+### About the dataset and scripts

-This folder contains a full example phase-contrast microscopy organoid dataset with additional biomarkers (caspase, cytotox and Hoescht), and analysis scripts used for analysis.
+Within this folder is a full example phase-contrast microscopy organoid dataset with additional biomarkers (caspase, cytotox and Hoescht) used in our organoids paper and scripts used for analysis.
 The scripts are provided as reference.
 They can be run but only if you set the correct filepaths.